KIDS ROCKWELL Art Lab

 KIDS ROCKWELL Art Lab is a new interactive family studio, located just around the corner from the Museum at 36 E. Market St. in Corning.

-Young art explorers will love getting creative with hands-on projects; families will love the opportunity for exciting and authentic playtime in a relaxed, drop-in environment.
-Activity stations at the Art Lab are all inspired by the artwork and architecture of The Rockwell, with the goal of making art accessible to kids and inspiring an appreciation for art at a young age.
-The best part?
-Kids and teens (17 and under) are free!
+Young art explorers will love getting creative with hands-on projects; families will love the opportunity for authentic, unplugged playtime in a relaxed, drop-in environment.
+All of the activities at the Art Lab are inspired by the art and architecture of The Rockwell Museum.

 - 36 E. Market Street, Corning, NY